Plant Calculator

 Solidago odora

-anise scented goldenrod or sweet goldenrod
+anise scented goldenrod (sweet goldenrod)

 Wonderfully fragrant leaves give off an anise scent when crushed, reminiscent of licorice candy!
 The lance-shaped leaves are a glossy, smooth dark green.
 S. odora has a tidy, clump-forming habit and is not weedy or aggressive in the garden.
 Attracts butterflies, bees, ladybugs, lacewings and other beneficial insects.
 Its high ecologial value and handsome appearance make it a valuable addition to wildflower gardens, meadows and naturalistic borders.